dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

   ...
 ```

-The source above executes the `sql` against database defined in `dsn`. `ConnectionStringCredentials`
+The source above executes the `sql` against the database defined in `dsn`. `ConnectionStringCredentials`
 makes sure you get the correct values with correct types and understands the relevant native form of
 the credentials.